 This line of research is dedicated to the analysis of the relationship between the features of local entrepreneurial systems and the creation of innovative start-ups.
 Particular attention is given to the role of universities in sustaining entrepreneurial activities and promoting knowledge and technological transfer by the analysis of measures that can develop the entire ecosystem; supporting the local context in the creation of new companies; fostering new relationships among young and innovative start-ups, large and well established companies and institutional investors.

 This line of research is dedicated to the analysis of the features of private equity markets and their impact on the entrepreneurial success.
-Within such broad area, the research activities will focus on specific topics, such as the role of publicly sponsored venture capital funds, the impact of the characteristics of target firms founding team on the likelihood of success, the phenomenon of cross-border investments in innovative start-ups, the evolution of the business angels segment.
+Within such broad area, the research activities focus on specific topics, such as the role of publicly sponsored venture capital funds, the impact of the characteristics of target firms founding team on the likelihood of success, the phenomenon of cross-border investments in innovative start-ups, the evolution of the business angels segment.
 This line of research is also meant to provide relevant strategic policy insights for the development of local financial ecosystems that can effectively support the growth of new ventures in different sectors.

 This research line is dedicated to the economic analysis of intellectual property rights (IPRs), under different perspectives.
 IPRs represent fundamental assets for technology transfer and their effective management requires specific advanced skills, also in the context of academic patenting.
 An appropriate use of IPRs can favor the set up of collaboration between large companies and start-ups.
-The research activities will focus on:
+The research activities focus on:

 - The analysis of IP management practices in small and large firms and the development of advanced methodologies for technology intelligence based on patent data-mining;